cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 [editors] ``->`` gui
 ^^^^^^^^^^^^^^^^^^^^

-The editor to be invoked by the cylc GUI.
+GUI Text editor to be invoked by Cylc:

 - *type*: string
 - *default*: ``gvim -f``